fifrivbeta/fifrv2/README.md

 Help Center: Visit our FAQ page for answers to common questions.
 Discord: Join our Discord server to connect with other players, share strategies, and get the latest updates.
-Email: Reach out to us at support@fifarival.com for any specific issues.

 License
 This project is licensed under the MIT License – see the LICENSE file for details.